assembly/mock-viewer/README.md

 Do you hate not having an easy way to share those same mocks with others?

-The Assembly MockViewer has your covered.
+The Assembly MockViewer has you covered.

 ## Prerequisites